 The OWASP Top 10 for 2024 release candidate lists five new risks:

-- Lack of Protection from Automated Threats: As automation technologies like bots and scripts become harder to detect and defend against, the risk of malicious attacks, such as distributed denial-of-service (DDoS) attacks, brute-force attacks, and credential stuffing attacks, increases.
-Automated attacks can cause serious security issues without effective protection, including data breaches, system downtime, and financial losses.
+• Lack of Protection from Automated Threats: As automation technologies like bots and scripts become harder to detect and defend against, the risk of malicious attacks, such as distributed denial-of-service (DDoS) attacks, brute-force attacks, and credential stuffing attacks, increases.
+Without effective protection, automated attacks can cause serious security issues, including data breaches, system downtime, and financial losses.

-- Unsafe Consumption of APIs: While APIs can provide immense benefits, such as faster development time and increased agility, they also introduce new security risks if not properly managed or authenticated.
-Unsafe consumption of APIs can lead to data leakage, malicious code execution, and privilege escalation attacks.
+• Unsafe Consumption of APIs: While APIs can provide immense benefits, such as faster development time and increased agility, they also introduce new security risks if not properly managed or authenticated.
+Unsafe API consumption can lead to data leakage, malicious code execution, and privilege escalation attacks.

-- Broken Function Level Authorization: This occurs when an application’s authorization system fails to restrict access to certain functions, privileges, or features properly.
+• Broken Function-Level Authorization: This occurs when an application’s authorization system fails to properly restrict access to certain functions, privileges, or features.

 Removed Entries